 The best way to prevent COVID-19 is to try to avoid close, physical contact — including sex — with anyone who doesn’t live with you.
 The safest person to have sex with is yourself: masturbation doesn’t spread COVID-19, or any other infections.
 Just make sure to wash your hands and sex toys with soap and water for at least 20 seconds before and after.

 The safest sexual partners are people who already live with you.
 Right now, it’s best to try not to have close contact with anybody outside your home if you can.
-Staying away from as many people as possible will help protect you and others from COVID-19.
+Staying away from as many people as possible is a good way to help protect you and others from COVID-19.

 During the COVID-19 pandemic, you still need to ask for consent every time you want to have any kind of sex.
 Even if you’ve had sex before, and even if you’re in a relationship, live together, or are married.
 If your partner doesn’t want to have sex for any reason — including being worried about COVID-19 — it’s important to respect that.

-Using condoms and dental dams will help protect you and your partners from STDs.
-Dental dams and condoms may also help prevent the spread of COVID-19 during oral sex by preventing contact with spit.
+Dental dams and condoms may help prevent the spread of COVID-19 during oral sex by preventing contact with spit.
 And using condoms during vaginal and anal sex may help prevent the spread of COVID-19 through things like poop and semen, if it turns out the virus can be spread that way (but scientists still don’t know if it can).
 It’s important to wash your hands with soap and water for 20 seconds before and after you have sex.
 You and your partner can also wear masks.

 If you or your partner are feeling sick or think you may have COVID-19, don’t have sex, kiss, or be physically close to each other until you’re feeling better.
 Call a doctor for next steps, including how to help prevent the spread of COVID-19 in your own home.